-The Office of Management and Budget (OMB) may grant exceptions for classes of grants or recipients subject to the requirements of this Part when exceptions are not prohibited by statute.
-However, in the interest of maximum uniformity, exceptions from the requirements of this Part will be permitted only in unusual circumstances.
+The Office of Management and Budget (OMB) may grant exceptions for classes of grants or recipients subject to the requirements of this part when exceptions are not prohibited by statute.
+However, in the interest of maximum uniformity, exceptions from the requirements of this part will be permitted only in unusual circumstances.
 SSA may apply more restrictive requirements to a class of recipients when approved by OMB.
-SSA may apply less restrictive requirements when awarding small awards, except for those requirements which are statutory.
-Exceptions on a case-by-case basis may also be made by SSA.
+SSA may apply less restrictive requirements when awarding small awards, except for those requirements that are statutory.
+SSA may also make exceptions on a case-by-case basis.